Posts

 Beyond the hyphens

-Years into marriage, and I'm still asked why I kept my maiden name.
-My husband's response to those who questioned it?
+In lot of the marriage I admire, I like to see where the wife keeps her surname.
 "A wife doesn't come from nowhere; she belongs somewhere,and it should be respected."
 My maiden name represents my ancestry and the reputation I've built.
 Why must I surrender it because I married ?
 I wasn't a "distressed damsel" in need of rescue; I was a woman with my own history and identity, equally important as my husband's.
 So why is mine presumed invisible?
 Preserving my family name is crucial, as it would have ended with my generation.
 My grandparents had sons, who passed on their name to the next generation.
 I want to honor my lineage, just as my husband honors his.
-I don’t expect my husband to move his last name or to hyphenate his last name with mine.
+I would never expect my husband to move his last name or to hyphenate his last name with mine.
 To those who choose to take their spouse's last name, we proudly celebrate your decision.
 It's a personal choice that deserves respect.
-However, to those...
+However, to those who feel pressured to change: choose a...

 The Mirage